Library: Policy

 (C) a card containing SNAP benefits is returned to the OKDHS office because it is demagnetized or in an unusable condition.
 When this occurs, the card is immediately deactivated and destroyed;

-(D) the county director approves requesting EPS assistance because of special circumstances, such as when a homeless person uses the OKDHS office as his or her mailing address, when a treatment center client leaves the treatment center, or any other limited circumstance when a replacement card is needed right away; or
+(D) the field manager approves requesting EPS assistance because of special circumstances, such as when a homeless person uses the OKDHS office as the homeless person's mailing address, when a treatment center client leaves the treatment center, or any other limited circumstance when a replacement card is needed right away; or

-(E) the client requested a replacement card from Conduent, but the card was not received.
+(E) the client requested a replacement card from Conduent, but the card was not received after 10-business days.

-(i) Before requesting a replacement card from EPS, county staff checks to ensure:
+(i) Before requesting a replacement card from EPS, field staff checks to ensure:

 (I) the client's address is correct in IMS and in EPPIC.
 When the address is not correct, staff updates the address in IMS;

-(II) it has been more than 10-calendar days since Conduent issued the replacement card; and
+(II) it has been more than 10-business days since Conduent issued the replacement card; and

 (III) there has been no activity on client's EBT card since the replacement was requested.

-(ii) When these conditions are met, the client has the option of requesting Conduent mail another replacement card or going to the OKDHS office to request a replacement card be issued that day.
-When the client requests a replacement card from the OKDHS office, staff must enter information in the Comments area of the CARDR transaction stating the address was checked and is correct and, it has been more than 10-calendar days since Conduent issued a replacement card.
+(ii) When these conditions occur, the client may request Conduent mail another replacement card or go to the OKDHS office to request a same-day replacement.
+When the client requests a replacement card from the OKDHS office, staff verifies the client's address and confirms Conduent has not issued a replacement card within 10-business days and enters this information in the Comments area of the CARDR transaction.

 (f) Misuse of EBT card.
-When DHS staff becomes aware the client or authorized representative is misusing his or her EBT card, the EBT card may be cancelled by FS EPS staff or by the county EBT specialist.
-The EBT specialist cannot issue a replacement card containing SNAP benefits.
+When OKDHS staff learns of EBT card misuse, the EBT specialist or FS EPS staff may may cancel the EBT card.
+The EBT specialist may not issue a replacement card containing SNAP benefits.

-(1) Misuse of the EBT card for child care subsidy benefits may occur when the client or authorized representative gives his or her EBT card to another person, such as the child care provider, to swipe attendance or the client knowingly swipes incorrect attendance dates and times.
+(1) Misuse of the EBT card for child care subsidy benefits may occur when the client or authorized representative gives the EBT card to another person, such as the child care provider, to swipe attendance or the client knowingly swipes incorrect attendance dates and times.
 Refer to OAC 340:40-10-3 for child care procedures.

 (2) Misuse of the food benefit EBT card occurs when the client's EBT card number is continually entered manually.
-FS EPS staff receives a report from the Office of the Inspector General showing when this occurs.
-When FS EPS staff receives this report, he or she:
+FS EPS staff receives a report from OIG showing when this occurs.
+When FS EPS staff receives this report, the staff person:

-(A) notifies the client by letter that the client's EBT card will be deactivated 30-calendar days from the date on the letter because only manually entered transactions are being used unless the client obtains a new EBT card from the OKDHS office and watches the training video prior to the end of the 30-calendar day period; and
+(A) notifies the client by letter that the client's EBT card will be deactivated 30-calendar days from the date on the letter.
+To avoid the closure, the client obtains a new EBT card from the OKDHS office and watches the training video prior to the end of the 30-calendar day period; and

-(B) deactivates the EBT card 30-calendar days from the letter-issuance date when the client does not watch the video and obtain a new EBT card before that date.
+(B) deactivates the EBT card 30-calendar days from the letter-issuance date when the client does not watch the video and obtains a new EBT card before that date.

 (g) Food benefit issuance dates.
 The date food benefits issue varies.